Orḱuše

 Orḱuše (Орќуше, Orqushë) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.

 Demographics

-In statistics gathered by Vasil Kanchov in 1900, the village of Orḱuše was inhabited by 14 Christian Albanians and 100 Muslim Albanians.
+In statistics gathered by Vasil Kanchov in 1900, the village of Orḱuše was inhabited by 14 Christian Macedonians and 100 Muslim Macedonians.

+Orthodox Macedonians lived in Orkushe until the second half of the 19th century, when the village had 15, and even 16 Orthodox houses.
+Later, some of them died out, and some moved away.
+The move happened due to attacks by the Albanians that were colonizing the area during that era.

 According to the 2002 census, the village had a total of 15 inhabitants.
 Ethnic groups in the village include: